mncrowe/QGDipoles.jl/paper/paper.md

 This package is intended both for those studying idealised vortex dynamics in a QG framework, and those looking to initialise a simulation with a steadily propagating, balanced vortex.
 It is designed to be consistent with the framework of `GeophysicalFlows.jl` [@GeophysicalFlows], a Julia package that contains modules for solving various QG systems, and accepts `grid` inputs generated using the `TwoDGrid` function from `FourierFlows.jl` [@FourierFlows].
 As such, `QGDipoles.jl` can generate solution arrays on both CPUs and GPUs using `CUDA.jl`.
+Full documentation exists with examples covering a range of LQG and SQG solutions.

 # State of the field